Wednesday, February 5, 2025

 We dated.
 We fell in love.
 We made plans for a life.

-Weeks before our wedding, Charles B., Paul's older brother by one year, committed suicide.
-Paul's life stopped again.
-He was 20.
-This time, we planned a funeral together and after it, we married with broken hearts and began a grown up life with a 15-year old.
-David, Paul's younger brother, moved in with us and Nana, now full of grief and 63, took eleven-year-old Charla back to her home in Cleburne to give her the only life she knew how to give.
+Weeks before our wedding, Charles B, Paul's older brother by one year, committed suicide, and Paul's life stopped again.
+He was 20, I was 19, and this time, we planned a funeral together.
+5 weeks later, our wedding happened, and with broken hearts we began a grown up life with Paul's brother, 15-year old.
+David.
+He wanted to be with us, so Nana, now full of grief and 63, took eleven-year-old Charla back to her home in Cleburne to give her the only life she knew how to give.
 A few months later, I found David locked inside his bedroom and Paul had no more brothers.

 1 comment: